YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 With no -instsecondary specified, the Source Server uses the environment variable gtm_repl_instsecondary for the name of the replicating instance.

 With no -instsecondary specified and environment variable gtm_repl_instsecondary not set, mupip replicate -source -checkhealth looks at all the Source Servers (Active or Passive) that are alive and running and those that were abnormally shutdown (kill -9ed).
-Any Source Server that was kill -15ed or MUPIP STOPped is ignored because YottaDB/GT.M considers those Source Server shut down in the normal way.
+Any Source Server that was kill -15ed or MUPIP STOPped is ignored because YottaDB considers those Source Server shut down in the normal way.
 This command reports something only if it finds at least one Source Server that is alive and running or was abnormally shutdown (kill -9ed).
-Otherwise it returns a zero (0) status without anything to report even when the Journal Pool exists and YottaDB/GT.M processes (Update Process or Receiver Server on the replicating instance) are up and running.
+Otherwise it returns a zero (0) status without anything to report even when the Journal Pool exists and YottaDB processes (Update Process or Receiver Server on the replicating instance) are up and running.

 You can start multiple Source Servers from the same originating instance as long as each of them specifies a different name for -instsecondary.